Snapchat slang terms explained: SU, TTM, LMR — What do they mean?

 On the app, you can send videos, pictures, and direct messages to your friends, as well as post stories, which automatically disappear after 24 hours.

-Like any other social media app, there are a number of different slang terms which are used on the app, some of which are unique to Snapchat, and others that were originally popularized elsewhere.
+Like any other social media apps, there are several different slang terms that are used on the app, some of which are unique to Snapchat and others that were originally popularized elsewhere.

 If you’re confused about some of the words you’re seeing on Snapchat, here’s what you need to know about some of the app’s most popular terms.